phantomaton-ai/draculescu/CHARACTERS.md

 *   A man whose physical presence seems to puff up with his own self-importance: of medium height but possessing a portly, well-fed build.
 *   His dark brown hair is meticulously parted and slicked back, thinning slightly at the crown, often appearing slightly greasy.
 *   His small, beady blue eyes dart constantly behind thick, wire-rimmed spectacles, conveying an almost frenetic analytical gaze.
-*   His complexion is rosy and well-maintained, always clean-shaven, exuding an air of self-satisfaction.
+*   His complexion is rosy and well-maintained, sporting a tiny moustache with well-groomed curls, exuding an air of self-satisfaction.

 **Attire:**
 *   Impeccably dressed in a stiff, dark charcoal three-piece suit, custom-tailored to emphasize his broad chest.